 This process should ideally be done 3x per year.
 However, in daily life, minimizing exposure, continuing to decrease the toxic load on our organs and enhancing our physiology for a healthy life free of chronic disease or illness should be the goal.
 I always recommend eating organically grown foods, avoiding additives and preservatives in processed foods, stay away from foods packaged in plastic, don’t cook with Teflon and aluminum cookware, limit alcohol consumption, check the quality of your water, use a HEPA filter, use natural cleansers and hygiene products.
 Check your home for mold, use clothing made with natural fibers, and continue to eat the foods that assist in the natural physiological process of detoxification.

-If you have health concerns and are concerned about toxicity, contact our team at Crosser Natural Health in Wilmington for an assessment and we can address this.
+If you have health concerns and are concerned about toxicity, contact our team at Crosser Natural Health in Pike Creek for an assessment and we can address this.
 Better sooner than later… when it’s too late.

 8:00am - 1:00pm